jcontheweb/canadadrives/README.md

 ## Technologies Used

-- VueJS (Nuxt SPA to save time on handling routes)
+- VueJS - Nuxt SPA to save time on handling routes
 - Axios
-- TailwindCSS (Allows for rapid prototyping)
+- TailwindCSS - Allows for rapid prototyping.
+I didn't update the color palette, so the colors will be slightly off.

 ## Component Structure Breakdown
 Each component has a _Component_ Container which should handle all necessary data fetching for the component, leaving it's Child components very slim and straight to the point.